WSLockhart/WSLockhart.github.io/ecocide.md

-On the future of the Earth's ecosystem, climate, and human civilization.
+On the destruction of the Earth's ecosystem and the future of human civilization.

 ![planet b](/images/planet_b.jpg)